Synvox/rehook/README.md

 Rehook implements an API similar to [Recompose](https://github.com/acdlite/recompose), but using React Hooks.

-> Note, React Hooks are in alpha.
+> React Hooks is a feature of React >=16.8.0.
 Refer to the official documentation: [React Hooks](https://reactjs.org/docs/hooks-intro.html)

 ```
 npm i @synvox/rehook